-If you’re not a nursing mama, you’ll probably want to just skip this post, or you could save this recipe to make some of these cookies for a new mom in your life!
+If you’re not a nursing mama, you’ll probably want to skip this post or save this Lactation Cookies recipe to make some of these cookies for a new mom in your life!

 In the past, I’ve had a lot of success with oatmeal and Earth Mama Angel Baby Milkmaid tea, but I’ve seen quite a bit about lactation cookies — containing brewer’s yeast and flax seed in addition to oats — over the last year, so I decided to try a batch.
 I started with the basic recipe from Milkin’ Mamas and made a few changes based on Jackson’s dairy intolerance and my own tastes.